IlyaChichkov/RIMAPI/README.md

-# API-REST-RimwOrld-Mod
+# RIMAPI
-ARROM is a mod that give you an API useable for your current rimworld game
+RIMAPI is a Rimworld mod that give you an API Server to interact with your current game.

-ARROM exposes a small REST API from inside RimWorld.
+RIMAPI exposes a small REST API from inside RimWorld.
 The API listens on `http://localhost:8765/` by default once the game reaches the main menu.
 The port can be changed in the mod settings.

 ## Usage
 1. Start RimWorld with the mod enabled.
 When the main menu loads the API server will begin listening.
 2. The default address is `http://localhost:8765/`.
-You can change the port from the ARROM mod settings.
+You can change the port from the RIMAPI mod settings.
 3. Use any HTTP client (curl, Postman, etc.) to call the endpoints.

 Example: